Krzysztofz01/EFCore.QueryFilterBuilder/README.md

 The method of adding a filter has a bool parameter that indicates whether the filter should be used or not.
 Thanks to this, any service injected into DbContext can control which filters should be applied in a given scope.

+The **EFCore.QueryFilterBuilder** tags are related to the underlying Microsoft.EntityFrameworkCore dependency version.

 ##  Example
 An example of using `QueryFilterBuilder` in the override  `OnModelCreating()` method in the `DbContext` class.
 ```csharp